Tammy Kemp, Judge Who Sentenced Amber Guyger, Gets Backlash For Hugging Her, Giving Her A Bible

-Tammy Kemp, the judge who presided over the trial of Dallas police officer Amber Guyger, is getting criticized for her behavior in the courtroom, behavior that included hugging the defendant and giving her a Bible.
+Tammy Kemp, the judge who presided over the trial of Dallas police officer Amber Guyger, is getting criticized for her behavior in the courtroom that included hugging the defendant and giving her a Bible.

 The Crime